shaurya-ghira/something-new/README.md

 #Demo

-I'm writing all this to just understand git better.
+I'm writing all of this to just understand git better.